eecs110/winter2021/pages/_lectures/week03_lecture02.md

 exercise_url: "lecture04.zip"
 ---

 In this lesson, we will review several different concepts: the command line, running python files, and an intro to more complex data structures (lists and tuples).

-{:.blockquote-no-margin}
-> ### Note: The slides/files references in the videos have changed slightly
-> Some of the slides / file references have changed from last quarter, but the content is the same.
+Note that in the videos, some of the slide / file references have changed, but the content is the same.

 During lecture, we will be going through several different examples of how you might want to use a list.